awsdocs/amazon-ecs-developer-guide/doc_source/service-connect.md

 ## Service Connect considerations<a name="service-connect-considerations"></a>
 + Windows containers aren't supported with Service Connect\.
 + Tasks that run in Fargate must use the Fargate Linux platform version 1\.4\.0 or higher to use Service Connect\.
-+ The agent version on the container instance must be 1\.67\.2 or higher\.
++ The ECS agent version on the container instance must be 1\.67\.2 or higher\.
++ The Amazon ECS\-optimized Amazon Linux 2023 AMI isn't supported with Service Connect\.
+This is because the Service Connect agent isn't available for Amazon Linux 2023\.
 + Container instances must run the Amazon ECS\-optimized Amazon Linux 2 AMI version `2.0.20221115` or later to use Service Connect\.
 You can't use Service Connect on other AMIs or operating systems\.
-Additional software is required, which is only in this AMI\.
+The Service Connect agent is required, which is only in this AMI\.
+For more information about the Service Connect agent, see [Amazon ECS Service Connect Agent](https://github.com/aws/amazon-ecs-service-connect-agent) on GitHub\.
 + Container instances must have the `ecs:Poll` permission for the resource `arn:aws:ecs:region:0123456789012:task-set/cluster/*`\.
 If you are using the `ecsInstanceRole`, you don't need to add additional permissions\.
 The `AmazonEC2ContainerServiceforEC2Role` managed policy has the necessary permissions\.
 For more information, see [Amazon ECS container instance IAM role](instance_IAM_role.md)\.
 + `External` container instance for Amazon ECS Anywhere aren't supported with Service Connect\.
 + Only services that use rolling deployments are supported with Service Connect\.
 Services that use the *blue/green* and *external* deployment types aren’t supported\.